Youth Fight for Jobs says:

 The Tories offer no solutions whatsoever to this deep crisis facing young people.
 They’re on the side of the bosses, who want to exploit this crisis to further drive down the pay and conditions of young and working class people generally.

 But it doesn’t have to be like this.
-Workers taking strike action have shown the way forward, like the British Gas workers in the GMB trade union fighting against being fired and then re-hired on worse pay and conditions.
+Workers taking strike action have shown the way forward.
 With over 6 million members, the trade unions are potentially the most powerful organisations working class and young people have for organising against the attacks of the bosses and the Tories.

 Youth Fight for Jobs has a proud record of campaigning.
 In 2011 we organised a march for jobs from Jarrow to London, 75 years after the famous Jarrow Crusade.
 Our campaign received significant national press coverage and raised awareness of the blight of unemployment on the lives of young people.